digipen-team-uwu/uwu-engine/docs/Components/Behavior.md

 # Behavior
 The Behavior component in [UWU Engine](../../README.md) allows you to give any entity type-specific data and functionality.
 Any type can have its own specializization of a behavior, and specific polymorphic functions will be called automatically for any object with an instantiated specialized behavior.

-To use this component, `#include "BehaviorComponentManager.h"`
+To use this component, `#include "BehaviorComp.h"`

 ## Usage
  Behaviors should be used to give any entity-type functionality not covered by any other component.
 For example, a text entity-type needs a string stream to store the text it needs to render, a custom update function that gets called automatically by the engine that creates character entities for each character, and a function to set the text.